ggrrrgg/ggrrrgg/README.md

 - 👋 Hi, I’m George
 - 👀 I’m interested in anything and everything, but particularly music and audio web tools
-- 🌱 I’m currently learning JS full stack processes via React, Express, Node, and Mongo at Coder Academy
+- 🌱 I’m currently learning JS full stack processes via React, Express, Node, and Mongo
-- 💞️ I’m looking to collaborate on anything !
+- 💞️ I’m looking to collaborate!
 I have a background in professional music performance, production, and sound engineering so if you need any perspectives from that area hit me up!
 - 📫 email: george.sheridan@gmail.com

 <!---